Divorce in Malaysia

 In deciding on the care and custody of the children, the child’s welfare is paramount.

-Section 88(3) states that there is a rebuttable presumption that it is for the good of a child below 7 years of age to be with their mother.
+Section 88(3) states that there is a rebuttable presumption that it is for the good of a child below seven years of age to be with their mother.
 However, this presumption is rebuttable, and the court will consider that it is not desirable to disturb the child’s life by changing custody.

 Division of matrimonial property

 Since December 2018, section 76 has been amended to consider the non-financial contributions made by a spouse toward the family.
-Previously, the court first determined if the asset was acquired by the joint effort of both spouses, or the sole effort of one spouse.
+Previously, the court first determined if the asset was acquired by the joint effort of both spouses or the sole effort of one spouse.
 This distinction is no longer a determining factor.

 When deciding on the division of property, the court will now have regard to the following: